OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log5_textures.md

 ## a) How texture works

-Ok it's time to drop our solid color quad and replace it by something potentially more exiting : textures.
+Ok, it's time to drop our solid color quad and replace it by something potentially more exiting : textures.

 Textures are basically a chunk of GPU memory usually containing image data.
 As we learned earlier, data transfer between CPU memory and GPU memory is really expansive performance-wise.
 That's why, like the VBO, textures are typically uploaded once to the GPU and read directly from the fragment shader every frame.
 Textures are often the resources using most of the space in the GPU memory, so high resolution images must be used with parsimony.